 1. Castle in the Clouds

-Stroll through a dreamy winterscape with your family at Castle in the Clouds on a guided winter walk with a castle volunteer to see seven standout waterfalls along the Brook Walk.
+Stroll through a dreamy winterscape with your family at Castle in the Clouds on a winter walk to see seven standout waterfalls along the Brook Walk.
 Most noteworthy?
 The Falls of Song – a cascading 40-foot-high waterfall!
 The trail dates back over a century, with a portion of the trail following the route that first took visitors to these spots.
-Castle in the Clouds also offers a two-hour Snowshoe Trek and Track on Feb.
-11, 2023 for $20 per person, guided by Barbara Bald, a naturalist, tracker, and poet.
-No experience is necessary, and no need to bring your own gear.
-You can borrow adult-sized snow shoes for your trek!
-Pre-registration is required.
+Take to the trails and explore 30 miles of wooded trails cross-country skiing, hiking, and snowshoeing throughout the winter months.
+Open daily from dawn until dusk.

 2. Night ride at Gunstock